 The dangers of failing to restructure our current two-party system are obvious.
 Should the current model continue, the American public will continue to grow disenchanted with the political process.
 Instead of a democracy, our system will continue to be run by special interests who work for their corporate donors, not for the voters.

 Scarier still, failure to seriously reconsider our current two-party system can lead to the rise of powerful and vicious demagogues.
 Extremists will continue to try to hijack the political process — and succeed — unless change is made.

 Democracy is founded on the idea of choice.
 It is well past time to give the American voter a true choice in their elected officials by eliminating the barriers prohibiting third-party candidates from fully participating in politics and welcoming them to the American political table.

 Kate Harveston is a political journalist from Pennsylvania.
-If you like her writing, you can find more of it on Centrist Project, Independent Voter Network, or on her personal blog, Only Slightly Biased
+If you like her writing, you can find more of it at Unite America, Independent Voter Network, or on her personal blog, Only Slightly Biased.

 Views and opinions expressed in guest posts do not necessarily reflect those of Unite America.